polterguy/babelfish/README.md

 * __GET__ - `magic/modules/babelfish/admin/statistics` - Returns statistics about missing translation entities for languages, making it easier to see which languages are incomplete somehow, and are missing translation items in your database for specific languages.

-All of these endpoints requires the user to belong to one of the following roles to allow the user to invoke the endpoint.
+All of the above admin endpoints requires the user to belong to one of the following roles to allow the user to invoke the endpoint.

 * root
 * admin